 - Daily walks 2-4 times per day to refresh them and give them relief from holding their bladder.

 - Running in the backyard

 - Toys and play area for puppies and kittens

 MENTAL & SOCIAL HEALTH

-Let’s talk about the lesser-known facets which prove to be very essential for maintaining the good health of our furry friends – The Mental and Social well-being.
+Let’s talk about the lesser-known facets which prove to be essential for maintaining the good Health of our furry friends – The Mental and Social well-being.

-Pets, like humans, can undergo periods of stress, anxiety, and depression, loneliness.
-Due to certain events occurring around.
+Pets, like humans, can undergo periods of stress, anxiety, and depression, loneliness due to certain events occurring around them.
 Just like humans, pets too get affected by it.

 This ensures 2 things

 - Happiness for you